by Linda Rodriguez

 First of all, I keep running character and place lists.
 I write a mystery series.
 When I wrote the first book, Every Last Secret, I was creating all the characters from scratch, as well as all the places in my fictional town.
 I wrote personality and appearance sketches for each character, but in addition, I made a list of each character as s/he appeared with a few words to note key characteristics.
 I did the same for places in my made-up town.
 This meant I could look up the full name of walk-on characters easily when I needed to much later in the book.
 It meant that I could easily look up the important details of the buildings on the campus and the shops on the town square as my protagonist, Skeet Bannion, walked past them or into them.

-These lists tripled in value when I started the second book in the series and now the third.
-No one will have brown eyes in the first novel and baby-blues in one of the later books.
+These lists tripled in value when I started the second book in the series and then the third and fourth.
+No one will have brown eyes in the first novel and baby-blues in one of the later books, unless I forget to check my list.
 Old Central, the 19th century castle-like mansion on the Chouteau University campus, will not morph into a 1960s Bauhaus box of a building.

 Next, when I’m plotting ahead, simple lists come to my aid again.
 I’m a combination of outliner and follow-the-writing plotter.
 I like to know where the next 25-50 pages are going, plotwise—or to think I do, at least.
 I do this by making a list of questions that I need to answer about the book.
 In the beginning, I have lots of questions.
 The answer to only one or two may give me enough to start the next several days’ writing.
 I stole the idea of asking myself questions and answering them in writing from Sue Grafton.
 She posts to her website journals that she keeps while writing each novel, and in these, she often asks and answers these types of questions.
 I took it a bit further by trying to make long lists of questions that needed to be answered, which often, in turn, add more questions to the list when they are answered.